vladkol/MediaPlayback/README.md

 In your custom shaders, if you want to handle 180-degree videos or single-frame cubemaps, they all usually have no corresponding metadata, and must be handled in the shader based on the custom medatada.

 ## Ambisonic Audio
-**Ambisonic audio in the plugin requires Windows 10 "RS4"**, currently [available](https://insider.windows.com/en-us/) for Windows Insiders.
+**Ambisonic audio in the plugin requires Windows 10 Spring Creators Update (aka "RS4")**, currently [available](https://insider.windows.com/en-us/) for Windows Insiders.
 You can join Windows Insiders Program [here](https://insider.windows.com/en-us/insidersigninmsa/).

 Underlying MediaPlayer API only handles Ambionic Audio when [SA3D metedata box](https://github.com/google/spatial-media/blob/master/docs/spatial-audio-rfc.md) is presented, as per [Spatial Audio RFC](https://github.com/google/spatial-media/blob/master/docs/spatial-audio-rfc.md).
 You don't need to set any options or perform initialization for using Ambisonic Audio.
 Once your video file or stream has SA3D box, Media Player will handle Ambisonic audio stream, spatialize and binauralize it, tracking the headset rotation internally.